Reading the United States Great Seal

 The phrase Annuit coeptis has been interpreted as an invocation to Providence, and derived from Virgil’s Georgics.
 However, it was reportedly Augustus Caesar to whom Virgil appealed for support.

-Caesars were ancient Roman rulers, adversely famed for ad hoc death verdicts.
-Marcus Tullius Cicero’s writings influenced the Founding Fathers favorably.
-Cicero was executed upon an order by Gaius Octavius, known as Octavian, the great-nephew of Julius Caesar.
+Caesars were ancient Roman rulers, ill famed for their ad hoc death verdicts.
+Marcus Tullius Cicero was executed upon an order by Gaius Octavius, known as Octavian, the great-nephew of Julius Caesar.

-It is highly probable that Charles Thomson formed the mottos himself.
-Annuit was also a Perfective Latin form, hence, with favor to the endeavor.
-With Latin syntax, Perfective forms were capable of functions we would present as adverbial, in modern languages.
+Annuit was also a Perfective Latin form, hence, (with) favor to the endeavor.
+Latin syntax allowed Perfective forms to function a way we would present as adverbial, in modern languages.

 - Norman conquest of England - Wikipedia, the free encyclopedia